-The Council is highlighting just how much fly-tipping is dumped on its streets, in its laybys and on country lanes by displaying a collection of fly-tipping in prominent locations around the district.
+Bassetlaw District Council will be highlighting how much fly-tipping is dumped on its streets, in its lay-bys and on country lanes with a hard-hitting display on Worksop’s high street next week.

-Harworth and Bircotes was the latest town to see just how much waste is dumped in Bassetlaw on average each day and officers were on hand to inform the public of how serious a problem fly-tipping is and what they can do to help tackle it.
+On Wednesday 26th June, a collection of fly-tipping that represents how much waste is dumped in Bassetlaw on average each day will appear on Bridge Street in Worksop to show the public how serious a problem fly-tipping is and what they can do to help tackle it.

 On average, it costs the Bassetlaw Tax-Payer more than £115,000 each year to clean up fly-tipping and between April 2018 and March 2019, there were 1,987 individual incidents reported and cleared.

 “Unfortunately, fly-tipping is on the increase nationally, especially in rural districts such as Bassetlaw, and the cost is being picked up by us the tax payer,” said Cllr Julie Leigh, Cabinet Member for Neighbourhoods at Bassetlaw District Council.

 “Fly-tipping is a criminal offence and there is no excuse or justification for it.
 A large proportion of fly-tipping takes place because those responsible don’t want to pay for the waste to be disposed of correctly or simply can’t be bothered and expect the Council to clean it up.

 “Through this campaign we are trying to spread the message that it’s ‘your rubbish and your responsibility’.
 Whether you dispose of it yourself at one of the Household Recycling Centres or pay someone to take it away for you, it is your responsibility to ensure that it is disposed of correctly.”

 - Taking their waste to the Household Recycling Centres.
 Residents can view more information about the items accepted at Household Recycling Centres by visiting nottinghamshire.gov.uk